From 2019 onwards, this course will also be available to be taken as individual CPD units. Contact us to find out more.

 A Bachelors Honours degree with 2:2.

-Experience of related clinical work/study/research is usually required.
+Experience or insight into related work/study/research is usually required.
 Health professionals with non-traditional academic backgrounds will also be considered.

 If English is not your first language you'll need IELTS (Academic) 6.5 with a minimum of 5.5 in each component of writing, speaking, listening and reading.
 For more information check out our full entry requirements.